 Summer has arrived in Japan!
 It’s time for sweating while eating matcha ice cream cones, sweating watching fireworks and sweating in your yukata while drinking ice-cold beer.
-Luckily, because of Japan’s geography, you are never far from a fresh dip in the ocean.
+Luckily, because of Japan’s geography, you are never far from a refreshing dip in the ocean.

 Getting out of the city and to a beautiful beach is easy in Japan